“Every time I try to have a conversation in Spanish, I freeze”

 Now the focus is on the explanation, and the act of sitting down is in the background.

-In English, those two examples might feel like hair splitting, but in Spanish they feel significantly different:
+In English, the difference between those two examples might feel like hair splitting, but it is significant in Spanish:

 The preterite is what I’m paying attention to (where things happen).

 The imperfect is in my peripheral vision (a backdrop frozen in time).